- Automatic VoIP features

 Automatic VoIP features

   You may own a router that is not listed in our buying guide as recommended or

   adjustable to work with Telebroad’s telephony solutions.
 While we can only

   guarantee optimal performance with the routers we mentioned, you may still want

   to try and use your existing equipment first.
-The following are general
+You can try the following general

-  guidelines for adjustments you can try to implement to facilitate compatibility
+  adjustments guidelines to implement to facilitate compatibility with Telebroad’s

-  with Telebroad’s telephony solutions.
+  telephony solutions.

   You are advised to seek additional specific information for your situation in

   regard to each guideline and handle any adjustments after consulting your

   Internet Service Provider, network administrator, and a network security expert

   where applicable.

   Automatic VoIP features